It’s been five years since I started this blog. Five years of blogging about multiculturalism and cultural habits.

 Sometimes you might not feel like blogging.
 You might feel it takes up too much time or are not motivated.
 Or perhaps you are in a different phase of your life where other priorities come first.

 Writer Jeff Goins suggests that when we’re not feeling creative, sometimes we have to give up our passion momentarily and solve creative blocks with uncreative solutions.

 I’ve thought about walking away from this blog, packing it all in and closing this chapter on a high.
-Juggling blogging with a day job and freelance work takes up a lot time.
-Most nights I don’t go to bed past midnight.
+It’s always an option.

 When it comes to living my life, I never like doing anything half-arsed.
 It’s either ‘go hard or go home’ in everything that I do.
 But admittedly the introvert in me would love to have more time taking life at a slower pace.